-Asking customers about the features they require mostly leads to bad product performance.
+Asking customers about the features they require mostly leads to bad product performance and is not the way to go to become a customer centric product manager or company.
 David J Bland’s infamous „Product Death Cycle” illustrates precisely this issue.
 Many people quote Henry Ford, “If I had asked people what they wanted, they would have said faster horses,” suggesting that you should not listen to your customers.
 In contrast, Lean Startup, Design Thinking, Customer Development, and other innovation methods suggest that you do exactly this – talk and listen to your customers.
 While that sounds like a paradox, this article aims to help you decide which customer feedback to consider and which one to filter out.

 Circle of Competence

 To explain which feedback to consider and which to neglect, adopt the “circle of competence,” which was made famous by star investor Warren Buffet.
 He only invested in stocks he thoroughly understood and calls that his “circle of competence”.

 But how does that apply to product management?
 We consider both the customer and the product manager to have their own circles of competence.
 The customer’s circle of competence is the problem space, while the product manager’s circle of competence is the solution space.
 It sounds trivial but has huge impact!